jlaydevant/Binary-Equilibrium-Propagation/README.md

 # Training Dynamical Binary Neural Networks with Equilibrium Propagation
-This repository contains the code to reproduce the results of the paper "Training Dynamical Binary Neural Network with Equilibrium Propagation".
+This repository contains the code to reproduce the results of the paper "Training Dynamical Binary Neural Networks with Equilibrium Propagation".

 The project contains the following files: